 Research Design and Methodology

-Before embarking upon a pilot study and a two-year longitudinal research, we set up a one-year benchmarking study to validate aikido principles.
+Before embarking upon a pilot study and a one-year longitudinal research, we set up a benchmarking study to validate aikido principles.
 The benchmarking study relied on a thorough review of literature on aikido principles, intercultural communication and benchmarking.
 The literature review helped us to set up a highly accurate approach for a validation by experts.
 Semi-structured interviews with experts who have expertise in both the martial art of aikido and interculturalism revealed to what extent the principles of aikido serve intercultural understanding and communication.
 Semi-structured interviews refer to interviews with open-ended questions whereby the interviewer notes down a list of issues to be addressed with the respondents but the specific wording and style of questions are flexible (Patton, 2002).

-Upon having answered the first research question, we set up a preliminary one-year pilot study which aimed to investigate whether crucial components of the main study will be feasible, to avoid wasting time and resources.
+Upon having answered the first research question, we set up a pilot study which aimed to investigate whether crucial components of the main study will be feasible, to avoid wasting time and resources.
 The pilot study is set up with employees who enrolled for a course of applied aikido (n=6).
 The pilot study answered a simple question: “Can the full-scale study be conducted in the way that has been planned or should some component(s) be altered?”